Stop Guessing.

 Ultrasound waves cannot see through dense bone.
 If you have a deep meniscus tear or a slipped disc deep in the spine, an MRI will likely still be necessary.

 A critical technical concept in MSK ultrasound is Anisotropy.
 Because of the linear arrangement of tendon fibers, if the ultrasound beam is not perfectly perpendicular to the tissue, the tendon will artifactually appear dark, potentially mimicking a tear.
-This is why specialized training in ultrasound physics and beam angle optimization is mandatory for an accurate diagnosis.
-At TeraCare, we utilize this 'specular reflection' to our advantage, toggling the transducer to confirm the presence of true pathology vs. acoustic artifact.
+This is why specialized training in ultrasound physics and beam angle optimization is mandatory.

 Dynamic Testing: The Biomechanical Advantage Over MRI